 Polymer Chemistry

 Thiols are used as chain transfer agents in polymerization reactions.
-They can also be used to modify the properties of polymers by introducing sulfur-containing functional groups.
+Also, they can also be used to modify the properties of polymers by introducing sulfur-containing functional groups.
 Thiol-ene chemistry is a versatile method for creating polymers and coatings with specific properties.

 Pharmaceuticals